The Marathon Man ๐โโ๏ธ๐ | Learn English with a Funny Story

 | diagnostics | noun | checking how something is working, often for problems. | The computer is running diagnostics to find the error. |

-| biological hazard | phrase | something dangerous from a living thing, like a sick person or a virus. | The sick patient was a biological hazard to others. |
+| biological hazard | phrase | a danger from a living source, like a virus. | The sick patient was a biological hazard to others. |

-| deep dive | phrase | to study or discuss something very thoroughly and in detail. | We did a deep dive into the company's finances. |
+| deep dive | phrase | to study or discuss something thoroughly and in detail. | We did a deep dive into the company's finances. |

-| source material | phrase | the original text, information, or ideas used to create something else. | The movie was based on a popular book, which was its source material. |
+| source material | phrase | the original text or ideas behind something else. | The movie was based on a popular book, which was its source material. |

-| objectify | verb | to treat an abstract idea or feeling (like an illness) as if it were a physical thing or object. | In English, we often objectify illnesses by saying "I have a cold." |
+| objectify | verb | to treat an abstract idea or feeling as a physical thing. | In English, we often objectify illnesses by saying "I have a cold." |

 | ailment | noun | a minor illness or problem, often not very serious. | She had a small ailment, like a sore throat. |

-| guinea pig | phrase | a person or animal used in an experiment or test, often without their full consent or knowledge of the risks. | The new student was used as a guinea pig for the teacher's new lesson plan. |
+| guinea pig | phrase | someone used in an experiment, without full consent. | The new student was used as a guinea pig for the teacher's new lesson plan. |

-| no pain, no gain | idiom | a saying meaning that you must work hard and experience some difficulty or discomfort to achieve good results. | To build strong muscles, you need to remember: no pain, no gain. |
+| no pain, no gain | idiom | a saying that hard work brings good results. | To build strong muscles, you need to remember: no pain, no gain. |

-| had better | modal verb | used to give strong advice or a warning, suggesting that there will be negative consequences if the advice is not followed. | You had better study for the exam, or you might fail. |
+| had better | modal verb | used to give strong advice or a warning. | You had better study for the exam, or you might fail. |

-| side effects | noun | unwanted or unexpected effects of a medicine or medical treatment, in addition to the intended effects. | One common side effect of this medicine is drowsiness. |
+| side effects | noun | unwanted effects of a medicine beyond intended ones. | One common side effect of this medicine is drowsiness. |

 โ๏ธ Exercises